 Eduardo completed his doctoral studies at State University of New York – Buffalo in 1994, where his doctoral advisor was Susan Noffke (who also lost her fight with cancer three days later, on June 1).
 Eduardo was a faculty member in the Graduate School of Education of Tecnológico de Monterey from 1985-2011.
 During his last two years he was Professor at Universidad Autonomo de Chihuahua.
 Eduardo is survived by his wife, Eva Mendez, and three children.
 Our thoughts and prayers have been with the family since hearing of Eduardo’s passing.

 The ARNA Coordinating Group has established a Scholarship Fund to honor Eduardo and his contributions to practitioner research and to education in general.
 The scholarship will be used to support dissemination of action research through presentations at the annual ARNA Conference by practitioners from Mexico and Latin America.
-Contributions can be added when enrolling as a member of ARNA, or registering for the conference, or can be sent to Joe Shosh, ARNA Chair, c/o Moravian College, Department of Education, 1200 Main Street, Bethlehem, PA 18018.
+Contributions can be added when enrolling as a member of ARNA, or registering for the conference.

 How are recipients selected for the Flores Scholarship Program?

-In February of each year, a call for applications will be posted on the ARNA site.
+Applications will be reviewed annually, starting in February.
 Preference is given to applicants who have been ARNA members in previous years, who have demonstrated a history of commitment and impact in action research, and who work with marginalized populations or in particularly challenging research contexts.
 We seek high-impact, difference-making individuals for this scholarship, because no single recipient may receive this scholarship more than once.